Evolution: The History of Life on Earth

 Principles of Evolution

 This course is required by all biology majors.
 It focuses on the patterns and processes that characterize the history and diversity of life on Earth.
-Both microevolution and macroevolution are covered, including population genetics, quantitative genetics, phylogenetic inference, species formation, natural selection, adaptation, punctuated equilibrium, and the Cambrian explosion, among other topics.
+Both microevolution and macroevolution are covered, including population genetics, quantitative genetics, phylogenetic inference, species formation, natural selection, adaptation, life history evolution, biogeography, the Cambrian explosion, and other topics.
 I teach this course every fall semester, and Dr. Morris teaches the course every spring semester.

 This is an advanced course on the principles and methods of systematic biology, including molecular evolution, species delimitation, phylogenetic inference, and phylogenetic comparative methods.
-Despite the title, the course is not specific to animals.
-There is a strong focus on actually doing systematics, and in applying systematic methods to research.
+There is a strong focus in the class on actually doing systematics, and in applying systematic methods to research.
 Computer labs are emphasized.
-This course is geared toward graduate students, but motivated undergraduates are welcome (they should talk with me first).
+This course is geared toward graduate students, but motivated undergraduates are welcome.
 The course is offered in the spring semester, but some years I teach Herpetology, so check the Ohio University Course Catalogue for availability.

-Learn the joys of "herping", and the tremendous scientific value of organismal biology.
-This is a course on the biology of amphibians and reptiles.
+Learn the joys of amphibians and reptiles and the tremendous scientific value of organismal biology.
 Lectures emphasize organismal biology, including natural history, systematics, anatomy, physiology, ecology, behavior, taxonomy, and biogeography.
 Labs are focused on the "herps" of Ohio, including the study of specimens and on field trips.
-There is an extended field trip (3-4 days) as well.
 The course is offered in the spring semester, but some years I teach Systematic Biology so check the Ohio University Course Catalogue for availability.